 Cognitive Distortions Worksheet

+In cognitive behavioral therapy, a therapist will often work with their client to identify their cognitive distortions.
 Cognitive distortions are patterns in thinking that typically make someone think in the negative and have negative expectations.
-This can be detrimental to the affected person for many reasons, the biggest being it holds them back from growing mentally and emotionally.
+This can be detrimental to the client for many reasons, the biggest being it holds them back from growing mentally and emotionally.

 About This Worksheet

 This is the Cognitive Distortions worksheet.
-The goal of this worksheet is to bring to light the cognitive distortions the client experiences.
+The goal of this worksheet is to define and explain the cognitive distortions the client may be experiencing.

 - All or none thinking